csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 **It is vital that you are forming that relationship around the right characteristics.**

-Quite often—and I have been guilty of it myself in the past—I have seen things like this (and let’s imagine that the `...` denotes an omission of, say, 100 lines):
+Quite often — and I have been guilty of it myself in the past — I have seen things like this (and let’s imagine that the `...` denotes an omission of, say, 100 lines):